National Association of Attorneys General

 AS | Assistant Attorney General - Civil Division

-DC | Trial Attorney - Child Protection
+DC | Assistant Deputy - Child Support Services Division

-DC | Trial Attorney - Juvenile Section
+DC | Trial Attorney, Section II, Civil Litigation Division

-HI | Notice to Attorneys Interested in Providing Legal Services to the State of Hawaii
+HI | Notice to Attorneys interested interested in providing Legal Services to the State of Hawaii

 NY | Attorney - Litigation Bureau

 The Litigation Bureau of the Office of the New York State Attorney General (OAG) is seeking experienced attorneys capable of handling significant and complex litigation to work in its New York City and Albany offices.
 The Bureau represents the State of New York and its agencies and officers in state and federal courts in legal actions relating to education, social services, public employment, public health, law enforcement/prisons, housing, banking, insurance and taxation.
 Cases frequently present questions of federal and state constitutional law and statutory interpretation.
 Attorneys handle all phases of litigation, including trials.

 NY | Assistant Solicitor General - New York City & Albany